-My name is Lisa Knox-Fuller, and I am a Nationally Certified Credit Counselor with Pelican.
-I have worked with individuals and families for over 20 years in making sound financial decisions.
+My name is Lisa Knox-Fuller, and I’m a Nationally Certified Credit Counselor with Pelican.
+I’ve worked with individuals and families for over 20 years in making sound financial decisions.
 I love providing my members with financial advice which can help to eliminate debt and build good credit.

 On the other hand, if you intend to continue to stack credit card debt and open loans, your finances will take a hit.
 This loan requires commitment, and the choice is up to you.

 Ready to consolidate your bills into one, low monthly payment?Apply for a debt consolidation loan with Pelican today!

 Here are a few things to remember when deciding whether it is worth it to get a debt consolidation loan:

 Throughout our lives, it is no secret that things come up that we don’t expect.
 We welcome happy times with events such as weddings, the birth of a new baby, graduations, and the purchase of a new home.

 Sadly, we must also factor in the not-so-happy times like divorce, foreclosure, illness, and the loss of loved ones.
 Whether you have experienced happy or sad life events, most of them probably have come with a hefty price tag.

 Taking charge of life events can take a toll on even the best household budget.
 I’ve learned that out-of-control debt usually doesn’t happen overnight.
 Many clients juggle debt for months or even years.
 Surprisingly, this isn’t always a result of irresponsible spending.
 For many of my clients, life happened!

 Ignoring your debt or giving it the “about-face” is one of the worst decisions that you can make when you are sinking in debt.
 The BEST thing to do is FACE the debt.

 In the words of my mother, “If you owe a bill, pay it.”
 Many of my clients have struggled with debt for far too long.
 When I ask why they haven’t asked for help, the most common response that I get is, “We were too embarrassed.”